Hermetic Programming: Parameterizing Access to State

 The Trace-Projection Idea

-Now we can express “this program interacts with S” without talking about reference graphs or authority: it simply means π_S(trace) is non-empty.
+This lets us express “this program interacts with S” without talking about reference graphs or authority: it simply means π_S(trace) is non-empty.

 Definition of Liveness